 Smart Tip

 If you decide to visit the Habous Quarter, tell your taxi driver “Quartier Habous.”
-It’s a little farther than the other sights.
-However, the calm atmosphere and famous pastry shops make it well worth the short drive.
+It sits a little farther from the other sights, although the calm atmosphere and famous pastry shops make the short drive well worth it.

 The Best Photo Viewpoints Near Casablanca Port